-The Low Level APIs are the same for the LED which is connected to a GPIO (0 or 1), to a PWM, to a bus (I2C, SPI), etc. The BSP has the responsibility of interpreting the application parameter intensity.
+The Low Level APIs are the same for the LED which is connected to a GPIO (0 or 1), to a PWM, to a bus (I2C, SPI), etc. The BSP has the responsibility of interpreting the MicroEJ Application parameter intensity.